(one synonym : Oecinea scotti Macleay, 1865)

 These caterpillars typically feed on

-which grows on tree trunks, rocks, old fences, etc. They live in a silken case which they cover in bits of lichen, making a good camouflage.
+which grow on tree trunks, rocks, old fences, etc. They live in a silken case which they cover in bits of detritus, making a good camouflage.
 They grow to a case length of about 2 cms.

 The caterpillar has an off-white abdomen, but a brown head and thorax.
 The head and thorax are protected by a hard chitinous skin, whereas the abdomen has only a soft skin.
 The collar around the head has alternating stries of black and white.

 The adult female moth has black wings with yellow wingtips and patches.
 The black parts of the wings and the body have a metallic blue sheen.
 She has long legs which make up for the fact that her wings do not expand properly, so she cannot fly, and has to walk everywhere.

 She also has a long ovipositor sticking out of her last abdominal segment.